 Over-Pouring

 This is the single most common cause of variance at high-volume bars.
 A bartender who pours 1.5 oz instead of 1.25 oz on every drink is giving away 20% of each pour.
 On a busy weekend with 200 cocktails, that is 40 free drinks your POS will never see.
-Over-pouring shows up as variance distributed evenly across high-volume items — no one item looks catastrophic, but everything is slightly off.
+Over-pouring shows up as variance distributed evenly across high-volume items.
+No one item looks catastrophic, but everything is slightly off.

 Unrecorded Comps and Free Drinks

 A manager buys a round for regulars.
 A bartender slides a shot to a friend.
 A new hire forgets to ring the last drink before close.
 Each of these is a real pour with no matching POS entry.
-If your comp system requires manual logging, these slip through constantly — and they pile up fast on weekends.
+If your comp system requires manual logging, these slip through constantly, and they pile up fast on weekends.

 Missing Purchases or Delayed Invoice Entry